thejiteshkumar/CPP-Custom-Header/README.md

     It returns the maximum contiguous subarray sum as a INT type.

     USE: maxSubarraySum(int arr[],int n);

+## Count pairs with given sum
+    Given an array of N integers, and an integer K, this function returns the number of pairs of elements in the array whose sum is equal to K.

+    INPUT: int arr[] , int n (size of array) , int k (the sum)

+    USE: getPairsCount(int arr[], int n, int k)

 ## How to use Linked List class
     This class can be used just like a datatype.